MSc Quantitative Finance

 Work placement

-You may be able to undertake an industrial-based MSc project between June and September.
-The placement can be based in the UK or in another country and are typically paid internships.
+You may be able to undertake an industrial-based MSc project on a competitive basis.
+This takes place in the third semester of the course between late May and August.
+The placement can be based in the UK or in another country.

 Learning & teaching